Protecting the precious environment

 In April 2017, we revised Haseko Corporation’s proprietary “CO2 Emissions Calculation Program,” which we had continued to operate since its development in 2011.
 Based on the revision, we began calculating the CO2 reduction rate based on the “CO2 Emissions Calculation Sheet” using the figures calculated in accordance with the Act on the Improvement of Energy Consumption Performance of Buildings.
 We have been implementing the revised program since then.

-In fiscal 2022, we set CO2 reduction rate of 10% or higher (compared to the standard value under the Act on the Improvement of Energy Consumption Performance of Buildings scheduled to become mandatory in 2020) as our numerical target and implemented it in 100 projects of condominiums designed between April 2022 and March 2023 (76 projects in the Tokyo region and 24 projects in the Kansai region).
+In fiscal 2023, we set CO2 reduction rate of 10% or higher (Ratio of standard values under the Building Energy Conservation Act) as our numerical target and implemented it in 106 projects of condominiums designed between April 2023 and March 2024 (82 projects in the Tokyo region and 24 projects in the Kansai region).

 Tokyo region Kansai region